Race central to Chicago case, even if jury doesn’t hear it

 “I think people are watching this very carefully and through a racial lens that will have implications for race relations,” said Maria Krysan.

-The case’s impact on race relations was underscored when the Rev. Jesse Jackson told a reporter that the 16 shots fired into the body of McDonald “the most heinous crime since the lynching of Emmett Till,” the 14-year-old Chicago boy whose killing in Mississippi in 1955 shocked the nation and galvanized the civil rights movement.
+The case’s impact on race relations was underscored when the Rev. Jesse Jackson told a reporter that the 16 shots fired into the body of McDonald was “the most heinous crime since the lynching of Emmett Till,” the 14-year-old Chicago boy whose killing in Mississippi in 1955 shocked the nation and galvanized the civil rights movement.

 If that sounds like hyperbole, consider what McDonald’s death has wrought since a judge forced the city to release video of the shooting: a police superintendent fired from his job, a top prosecutor losing hers at the polls, and a U.S. Justice Department investigation that ended with a scathing report that found a history of widespread civil rights abuses by the police force.